-Chances are, if you have more than one machine in your network with electronic mail, one of the first things you'll try after installing NetMail/3000 or DeskLink is to try and send a message to another system.
+Chances are, if you have more than one machine in your network with electronic mail, one of the first things you'll try after installing DeskLink is to try and send a message to another system.
 This is in fact a good test, and in most cases easy to do.
 To do this, you need to take care of the following items though:

-1) Know the name of the computer you want to send mail to.

-2) Know the name of the mailbox on the computer which you want to send mail to.

-3) Know that the other system has an SMTP compatible mail system, or at least has an SMTP gateway.

-4) Be sure your NetMail/3000 (or DeskLink) background job is running.
+- 1) Know the name of the computer you want to send mail to. - 2) Know the name of the mailbox on the computer which you want to send mail to. - 3) Know that the other system has an SMTP compatible mail system, or at least has an SMTP gateway. - 4) Be sure your DeskLink background job is running.

-Once armed with this information, you need merely RUN NETMAIL.SYS.THREEK, and enter the SEND command, or for DeskLink users, go into HPDesk and create and mail a message.
+Once armed with this information, you need merely go into HPDesk and create and mail a message to a user on another system (via the NTMAIL gateway location).

-In the event that a mail message truly cannot be delivered -- after NetMail reaches the host and discovers that the recipient is not valid -- then the undeliverable message is returned to the original sender of the message.
+In the event that a mail message truly cannot be delivered -- after DeskLink reaches the host and discovers that the recipient is not valid -- then the undeliverable message is returned to the original sender of the message.
 In some cases, undeliverable messages with invalid return addresses may get delivered to the mail system administrator.

-On a system where the DeskLink HPDesk FSC gateway is running, any incoming mail for users (mailboxes) not known to DeskLink's local database will either be passed on into HPDesk for resolution or "bounced" (returned to their sender automatically) depending on the configuration.
-In cases where the DeskLink gateway is not configured to verify addresses itself, mail which actually turns out to be undeliverable will get routed to the default user defined in HPDesk.
+On a system where the DeskLink HPDesk FSC gateway is running, any incoming mail for users (mailboxes) not known to DeskLink's local database will be passed on into HPDesk for resolution.
+In these cases, mail which actually turns out to be undeliverable will get routed to the default user defined in HPDesk.
 Be sure and check for mail in that mailbox regularly.